kazoosh/kazoosh-website/README.md

 ## content repository
 The content repository for kazoosh website is located here: git@github.com:barnholdy/kazoosh-website-content.git.
 Check it out and set "contentSourceDirectory" and "imagesSourceDirectory" in config.js.

+## file name
+The file name must not end with "_en".
+This ending is reserved for english translations.
+Default language is german.
+There might be an issue with parent pages names containing '_en' in their name.

 ## markdown file structure